kharelk/Python-Disk-Cleaner/README.md

 Config file needs to contain:
 Section name in my case it: [Paths]
-Key name in my case: "TempPath".
+And Key name in my case: "TempPath".